Small image of a man handing a book to a women across a counter.

 Author: Henry Murray (1859–1937)

 Biography: Henry Murray was born in 1859 in West Bromwich, the son of a printer and bookseller.
 He is the younger brother of novelist David Christie Murray.
 As a young man, he fled his severe and unsympathetic home and joined his brother in literary London.
-He assisted his brother in a novel A Dangerous Catspaw (1889) before single-authoring five novels himself.
+He assisted his brother in a novel A Dangerous Catspaw (1889) before single-authoring several novels himself.
 Murray had a wide circle of friends, including Robert Buchanan (the two co-authored a novel together) and Alfred Harmsworth.
 He gave up fiction for journalism and playwriting.
-He never married and died in 1937.
+In 1907, he married Bella Dawson and the couple had two sons.
+He died in 1937.

 Author Tags: